-Article written by Evie Sheppard, Corporate, Commercial and Securities Lawyer.
+Article written by Evie Sheppard, Corporate, Commercial and Securities Lawyer based in Vancouver, BC.

 ***The above blog post is provided for informational purposes only and has not been tailored to your specific circumstances.
 This blog post does not constitute legal advice or other professional advice and may not be relied upon as such. ***